odagora/personal-website/src/pages/posts/testing-an-ecommerce-web-component-using-jest.md

 ```

 ### Step 7: Testing UI Rendering
-UI rendering testing is utilized to verify whether a CSS class is present or not, based on the `remove` button click and product `quantity`.
+UI rendering testing is utilized to verify whether a CSS class is present or not, based on the `remove` button click and product `quantity`:

 ```js
 test('should show button when quantity is greater than zero', () => {